-- Inspection of prominence in soft tissue prominence over the malar area.
+- Inspection of prominence in soft tissue over the malar area.

 - Inspection of the size of the masseter muscle in the jaw.

-- Tumescent liposcution and lipolasty is performed on fat deposits along the jaw line as well as the sub mental regions and quite rarely the cheeks.
+- Tumescent liposcution and lipolasty are performed on fat deposits along the jaw line, the sub-mental regions and quite rarely the cheeks.
 Tiny cannulas are used for the process and the procedure is only concluded when the surgeon determines that visual symmetry has been achieved.

-- An oversized masseter muscle in the jaw leads to the squarish contours that exaggerate a loko of a round face.
-It is the main and largest muscle in the jaw and with injections of botulinum toxin type A this hypertrophy is addressed.
+- An oversized masseter muscle in the jaw leads to the squarish contours that exaggerates the look of a round face.
+It is the main and largest muscle in the jaw and with injections of botulinum toxin type A, this hypertrophy can be addressed.
 Multiple sessions may be required until the perfect look is achieved.

-- Injection lipolysis is only carried out where necessary for minimal excess fat deposits over the malar areas since the application of suction assisted liposuction in this area can ultimately cause the face to age prematurely in the long run.
+- Injection lipolysis is only carried out for the removal of minimal excess fat deposits over the malar areas since the application of suction assisted liposuction in this area can ultimately cause the face to age prematurely in the long run.
 The malar region is the area of the cheek that is on the front part of the face on either side of the nose.

 - Tissue in the buccal area can be overcome by partial excision of the buccal fat pad.
-The incision is made on the inside of lips above the gums of the first and second molar.
+The incision is made inside the lips above the gums of the first and second molar.
 Then tissue is opened up until an extension of the fat pad becomes visible after which a suitable portion of it is excised.

-The face is any person’s most exposed area of the body and is hence the outlet for every person’s emotional expression toward society.
-To top that off there is constant highlighting given to the face these days as the mainstream media continues to stress it’s attention towards the face and it’s representation of a person’s persona.
-Increased exposure to social media has led to the majority of the populace to lean more towards the leaner face trend taken up by icons of this era.
-All of this has deep personal and social as well as professional impact on people’s behaviors and desires.
-With the advancement cosmetic surgery has undertaken in recent of years since the turn of the century.
-This led to an increase in the tools that a contemporary plastic surgeon is equipped with and more emphasis on choosing the right techniques to achieve a desired result.
+The face is the most exposed area of the body and is the outlet for every person’s emotional expression towards society.
+To top that off, there is constant highlighting given to the face these days as the mainstream media continues to stress it’s attention towards the face.
+Increased exposure to social media has led the majority of the populace to lean more towards the leaner face trend taken up by the icons of this era.
+All of this has deep personal, social and professional impact on people’s behaviors and desires.
+All the advancements that have taken place in the cosmetic surgery in the last few years have led to an increase in the tools that a contemporary plastic surgeon should be equipped with.
+Similarly more emphasis is now made on choosing the right techniques to achieve a desired result.

-Get your free consultation today simply by sending in your basic information in a short form.
-You will be directed to a specialist with whom you can ask your questions, concerns and get to know more about round face surgeries in Dubai.
+Get your free consultation for facial reconstructive surgery today simply by sending in your basic information in a short form given below.
+An appointment will be scheduled with a specialist with whom you can discuss all your concerns, ask your questions and get to know more about round face surgeries.
 It’s always better to know more before taking surgery!